The Hunt For Red October – Book and Movie Review

-The two protagonists come together towards the end of the novel in a final confrontation with the antagonists (the Soviets).
+The two protagonists come together towards the end of the novel in a last confrontation with the antagonists (the Soviets).

 Like Alistair Maclean, Tom Clancy is not an author for whom character study is important.
-With the focus on technology and the details of warfare, Clancy makes use of a large cast of largely faceless naval officers doing their jobs.
-All the American and British characters are pretty generic ‘good guys’ who work together without much conflict.
-In many ways this is realistic.
-Military operations do include a lot of people working together and relatively smoothly.
+With the focus on technology and the details of warfare, Clancy makes use of a large cast of faceless naval officers doing their jobs.
+All the American and British characters are pretty generic ‘good guys’ who work together with little conflict.
+In some ways this is realistic—real military operations do include many people working together relatively smoothly.

 Of the two main characters, Ramius is the one who is somewhat interesting.
 Ryan himself is an old-fashioned nice guy hero, with very little depth and no characterisation other than being quick-witted and straight-talking.
-Ramius though is motivated by the loss of his wife and growing hatred of the Soviet system.
+The loss of his wife and a growing hatred of the Soviet system motivates Ramius though.
 He also murders the Red October’s political officer, who is just doing his job, which shows a ruthless streak.

 But even the author of a technothriller must use artistic licence, if only because many details are secret.
 Clancy’s technique in this case, which he called ‘joining the dots’, involved extrapolating from publicly available sources of information.
-This lead to his being contacted by the FBI who believed he must be in possession of classified information, causing Clancy some amusement.
+This lead to his being contacted by the FBI, who believed he must have received classified information, causing Clancy some amusement.
 He stated, in a New York Times interview that: “I’ve made up stuff that’s turned out to be real, that’s the spooky part”.

 Reality: Soviet Naval Defections

-The Hunt For Red October is very loosely based on two incidents.
+Tom Clancy very loosely based The Hunt For Red October on two real-life incidents.

-- The first was a Soviet submarine tender captain who sailed his barge to Sweden and succeeded in defecting, possibly with some help from the CIA.
+- The first was a Soviet submarine tender captain who sailed his barge to Sweden and defected, possibly with some help from the CIA.

 - The second was a 1975 mutiny aboard the Soviet frigate Storozhevoy, whose political officer seized control of the ship and tried to sail to Leningrad, and launch a new revolution.
-The Storozhevoy was hunted down and boarded by Soviet marines.
-The mutiny’s ring leader was shot and his second in command sent to prison for eight years.
+The Soviet Navy hunted the Storozhevoy down and recaptured it.
+They shot the mutiny’s ring leader and sent his second in command to prison for eight years.